-If you're a business owner who creates content there is one practice that will help you come up with more stories to add to your content than anything else – journaling!
-But diving into journaling can be a little tough without some guidance – so in this post you'll find my top journal prompts for entrepreneurs to help you get started.
+If you're a business owner who creates content there is one practice that will help you come up with more stories, more original ideas and just more words overall—journaling!
+But diving into journaling can be a little tough without some guidance (and great questions) so in this post you'll find my top journal prompts for entrepreneurs to help you get started.

 Benefits of Journaling

-• Helps give your daily work meaning because you take the time reflect
+- Helps give your daily work meaning because you take the time to reflect

 There are so many other benefits of keeping a regular business journal – but my favourite – using your weekly journal as a GOLDMINE for content to share through blogging, social media, and other content outlets.